opensim-org/opensim-core/README.md

 sudo apt install git cmake pkg-config liblapack-dev coinor-libipopt-dev
 ```

+Install Eigen, ColPack, ADOL-C, and OpenSim using the CMake project in the
+`dependencies` directory (TODO improve instructions).

-For some reason, the ADOL-C in the Ubuntu packages repositories does not work well
+For some reason, the ADOL-C in the Ubuntu package repositories does not work well
 with Muscollo/tropter.
-You should compile ADOL-C yourself (make sure to use
---enable-sparse).

 macOS
 -----